Aztec religion

+The most important deities were worshiped by priests in Tenochtitlan, particularly Tlaloc and the god of the Mexica, Huitzilopochtli, whose shrines were located on Templo Mayor.
+Their priests would receive special dispensation from the empire.
+When other states were conquered the empire would often incorporate practices from its new territories into the mainstream religion.

 In common with many other indigenous Mesoamerican civilizations, the Aztecs put great ritual emphasis on calendrics, and scheduled festivals, government ceremonies, and even war around key transition dates in the Aztec calendar.
 Public ritual practices could involve food, storytelling, and dance, as well as ceremonial warfare, the Mesoamerican ballgame, and human sacrifice.

 The cosmology of Aztec religion divides the world into thirteen heavens and nine earthly layers or netherworlds.
 The first heaven overlaps with the first terrestrial layer, so that heaven and the terrestrial layers meet at the surface of the Earth.
 Each level is associated with a specific set of deities and astronomical objects.
 The most important celestial entities in Aztec religion are the Sun, the Moon, and the planet Venus (as both "morning star" and "evening star").

-Many leading deities of the Aztecs are worshiped in the contemporary or present-day world.
-These deities are known by names such as Tlaloc, Quetzalcoatl and Tezcatlipoca, who are venerated by different names in multiple cultures and have been throughout the history of Mesoamerica.
-For the Aztecs, deities of particular importance are the rain god Tlaloc; Huitzilopochtli, patron of the Mexica tribe; Quetzalcoatl, the feathered serpent and god of wind and learning; and Tezcatlipoca, the shrewd, elusive god of destiny and fortune.
-Tezcatlipoca was also connected to war and sorcery.
-Tlaloc and Huitzilopochtli were worshipped in shrines at the top of the largest pyramid (Templo Mayor) in the Aztec capital Tenochtitlan.
-A third monument in the plaza in front of Templo Mayor was devoted to the wind god, Ehecatl, who was an aspect or form of Quetzalcoatl.
+After the Spanish Conquest, Aztec people were forced to convert to Catholicism.
+Aztec religion syncretized with Catholicism.
+This syncretism is evidenced by the Virgin of Guadalupe and the Day of the Dead.